njambi25/private-island-resort/README.md

 # private-island-resort
-# Palena Islane Resort Website
+# Palena Island Resort Website
 #### This is a private island resort website,
 #### By **Alice Njambi**
 ## Description